 Why did I just tell you all this?
 To make it clear why we say extern "C"

-we want to refer to is literally dgetrf_
+we want to refer to is literally dgetrf_.
+By using extern, that would

 Conclusion